ParthaK8/dockerizing-nodejs/README.md

 Replace the docker-registry and image name with your own.

+In your Docker registry, create a place-holder for the image name, in the example above, it is 'addressbook_app'.

 Examine the line in the Jenkinsfile that pushes the image:
     docker.withRegistry('https://registry.hub.docker.com', 'dockerhub')

-The string 'dockerhub' is the ID of a username/password credential in Jenkins that stores the credentials to the docker registry to be used.
+The string 'dockerhub' is the ID of a username/pssword credential in Jenkins that stores the credentials to the docker registry to be used.
+Create the credential in Jenkins.